 Sen. Carper sees progress on infrastructure funding

-As the Biden Administration and Republicans haggle over infrastructure, Sen. Tom Carper touts the Surface Transportation Reauthorization Act unanimously passed out of a Senate committee last week.
+As the Biden Administration and Republicans negotiate over infrastructure, Sen. Tom Carper touts the Surface Transportation Reauthorization Act unanimously passed out of a Senate committee last week.

 The bipartisan bill authorizes more than $303 billion over five years in transportation infrastructure spending - a 34% increase from the last surface transportation reauthorization.